How Typhoon Hagibis may affect Japan travel

 The typhoon, which is the strongest of the 2019 season thus far, is expected to make landfall in Japan on Saturday, October 12.
 The United States Joint Typhoon Warning Center has classified Hagibis as a "super typhoon," on par with a category five hurricane.

 Tourists in Japan for the Rugby World Cup have already been affected by the impending storm.
-Two matches, England-France and New Zealand-Italy, have been pre-emptively canceled.
+Two matches, England-France and New Zealand-Italy, have been preemptively canceled.

 Japan's airlines are now preparing for the worst.